BurntSushi/blog/content/post/system76-darter-archlinux.md

 As far as the laptop itself goes, I generally like it.
 It feels sturdy but is much slimmer and lighter than my previous laptop.
 The touchpad feels great, although I've been spoiled by a clickable touchpad at work.
-I love keyboard backlights and this one is great, although the lack of memory/programmability (AFAIK) kind of stinks.
+I love keyboard backlights and this one is great, ~~although the lack of memory/programmability (AFAIK) kind of stinks~~ especially now that I've learned how to control it programmatically.
 The keyboard itself feels great to type on, and while there is some "flex" in the middle of the keyboard, it is not remotely noticeable while typing.
 I can only notice it when I try to press down firmly, and even then, it is very slight.
 I'm not too impressed with the battery life so far, but it appears serviceable.
 It's at least as good as my ThinkPad.
 The laptop doesn't get too warm on my lap unless I'm pegging the CPUs; again, it seems on par with the ThinkPad.
 Rounding out the good parts, I like the screen.
 It's big, bright, crisp and the bezels are small.

 There are definitely some things that I don't like about this laptop though.